 Are you satisfied with your English learners’ (ELs’) equitable learning opportunities and parent involvement in your school?

-The real heart of the course is the Professional Learning Community in which you will interact with other educators and the facilitators, book author Diane Staehr Fenner and Diane Garafalo.
-The PLC will not only provide you with the opportunity to build your understanding and skills in advocacy but also to contribute to the field by sharing your own professional experience.
+The heart of this course is the Professional Learning Community in which you will interact with other educators and course facilitators from the SupportEd team.
+The PLC provides an opportunity to build your understanding and skills in advocacy while also contributing to the field by sharing your own professional experience.
 You’ll develop strategies to promote a school climate that builds on ELs’ strengths and supports a shared sense of responsibility for ELs.
 By the end of the course, you will set goals to address an EL advocacy issue in your context, empowered with a toolbox full of ideas and a network of supportive peers.